2 (6- to 8-ounce each) boneless fillets of freshwater fish such as walleye, perch, or northern pike

 Heat a large skillet (one that can accommodate both fish fillets with space to spare) over high heat.

 Sprinkle both sides of the fish with salt and pepper, and dust the skin, or if you're going skinless, the prettier side (that which was closest to the bone) with a thin layer of flour.

 When the opaque whiteness has crept two-thirds up the side of the fish, you're ready to flip it over.
-Add the rosemary and butter and immediately begin basting the fish with a large serving spoon, tilting the pan slightly and spooning the hot foaming butter over the fillets until the inside of the fish begins to flake, the exterior has turned evenly golden, and the butter has browned, 1 to 2 minutes.
-Transfer the fish to plates, along with the rosemary and chunks of Meyer lemon, and serve immediately, with instructions for squeezing the chunks of softened lemon over the fish.
+Add the butter, pine nuts, tangerine peel, and capers to the pan, and then flip the fish.
+Immediately begin basting the fish with a large serving spoon, tilting the pan slightly and spooning the hot foaming butter over the fillets until the inside of the fish begins to flake, the exterior has turned evenly golden, and the butter has browned, 1 to 2 minutes.
+Transfer the fish to plates and serve immediately.

 Each week, The Splendid Table brings you stories that expand your world view, inspire you to try something new, and show how food brings us together.
 We rely on you to do this.
 You have the power to keep us cooking, sharing these stories, and helping you in the kitchen.